sslivkoff/ctc-doctest/source/data_ops/performance.md

 pip install checkthechain[performance]
 ```

-If `ctc` detects that these performance packages are installed, it will use those instead of the default packages.
+If `ctc` detects that these additional performance packages are installed, it will use those instead of the default packages.
 This can produce a modest performance increase for some workloads.

 ### Data Storage